A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Definitions and statement of the results

 \end{theorem} The proof of this theorem is given in Section \ref{sec:proof:thm:cutsubopt}.
-As an outline, recall that the cutset bound in~\eqref{eqnCT1} is maximized by a jointly Gaussian $X,X_\mathrm{r}$ and that at the maximizing distribution, it coincides with the broadcast bound $I(X;Y,Y_\rmr|X_\rmr)$ \cite[Section 16.5]{elk11}.
+Since the new upper bound implies the cutset upper bound, the proof idea is to arrive at a contradiction assuming that the two upper bounds matched.
+As an outline, recall that the cutset bound in~\eqref{eqnCT1} is maximized by a jointly Gaussian $(X,X_\mathrm{r})$ and that at the maximizing distribution, the bound coincides with the broadcast bound $I(X;Y,Y_\rmr|X_\rmr)$ \cite[Section 16.5]{elk11}.
 Our bound involves the inequality